eguendelman/scatterface/README.md

 * Find a target face among many distractor faces (can come from a user-selected image)
 * Runs on client side, user-selected images are not uploaded anywhere

-## TODO

-### Ideas for later...

-* consider DPI when determining sizes for difficulty levels
-* code refactor, more consistent use of async/then
-* gameification - e.g. play a series of images and use timer for scoring
-* allow search for multiple people in a single image
-* multiuser
-* better icon
-* additional datasets (e.g. Peppa Pig faces, emoji)
-* downselect distractor faces to those that are most similar to the target face ("hard mode")
-* nicer background removal (in place of radial gradient)
-* make the main canvas zoomable and scrollable while keeping bottom toolbar fixed
-* faces appear pixelated on ipad when small

 ## Credits

 * **Concept** of personalized face search also available in print form here: https://www.putmeinthestory.com/ (look for "Find Me If You Can" book series)